alexdo/serverless-image-handler/README.md

 > Note: The build-s3-dist script expects the bucket name as one of its parameters, and this value should not include the region suffix.

-**IMPORTANT:** You need to build this on a linux system with Node 12 LTS!
+**IMPORTANT:** You need to build this on a system with THE SAME NODE VERSION AS LAMBDA (= Node 12 LTS)!
-It's mandatory that the compiled node modules are compatible with your lambda execution environment! (= same node version and same os family)
+It's mandatory that the compiled node modules are compatible with your lambda execution environment! (= same node version; different os family is accounted for)
 Lambda runs on Linux 64bit.
 This template is currently configured to use Node 12.x.

 * Deploy the distributable to an Amazon S3 bucket in your account (you must have the AWS CLI installed)